 Aldo van Eyck Sculpture Garden Pavilion Photographs

 The construction of the pavilion is a careful 2D drawing exercise.
 Six parallel walls almost 4 meters high are placed with a distance of 2.5 meters from each other.
-The way the walls bend, forming semicircular spaces, and the sudden cuts transform this simple pattern in a sophisticated spatial device.
+The walls bend, forming semicircular spaces, and the sudden cuts transform this simple pattern into a sophisticated spatial device.
 Until its reconstruction, this work stood as a model of paper architecture.

 In the 2000’s decade, the project was acquired and rebuilt in consultation with Hannie van Eyck and realized with the support from the BankGiro Lottery and members of the Dutch Architects Union BNA (Bond Nederlandse Architecten)